reselbob/SimpleTemporalActorModel/README.md

 The sample project contains a Temporal Workflow and constituent child workflow.
 Interaction with the workflow is conducted using Temoral's signal feature.

+The figure below illustrates the basic structure of the demonstration application.

 ![workflow-actor-model-02](https://github.com/reselbob/SimpleTemporalActorModel/assets/1110569/561bca59-2c79-4481-a28d-d83717e26477)